bra1nDump/resume/Resume.md

 ### Facebook-Siri integration

-- Defined scope and supervised intern working on the project
+- Defined scope and managed intern working on the project
 - Drove call with Apple and pivoted to use newer Siri APIs
 - Updated build pipeline to support latest iOS 16 AppIntents APIs